 Dr. Altman was fellowship trained at the world-famous Wills Eye Hospital in Philadelphia.
-Dr. Primack was fellowship trained at the Massachusetts Eye and Ear Infirmary at Harvard Medical School.
-Dr. Shah was fellowship trained at the Cincinnati Eye Institute at the University of Cincinnati.
+Dr. Primack was fellowship trained at the at the Massachusetts Eye & Ear Infirmary at Harvard Medical School.
+Dr. Shah was fellowship trained at the Cincinnati Eye Institute/University of Cincinnati.

 Drs.
 Altman, Primack and Shah prefer bladeless LASIK, also called “all-laser” LASIK, because they consider it to be the most technologically advanced and safest way of performing LASIK surgery.

 All LASIK procedures are not the same.
 What is the difference between “blade” and “bladeless” LASIK?
 Does one have any advantages over the other?